 For UNI course work, grades will be obtained from the UNI Registrar’s Office at the conclusion of the course and STG awards will be applied directly to the student U-bill.
 Failure to achieve satisfactory completion of the course will result in a debit applied to the student U-bill.

 For course work taken at another accredited, post-secondary institution, the employee must provide HRS with an official transcript providing evidence of satisfactory completion of study and a receipt indicating tuition-only cost within thirty (30) days following completion of the course.
-An Accounts Payable check will be mailed to the staff member’s campus address.
+An Accounts Payable ACH disbursement will be issued to the employee.

 Staff members receiving more than the exemption amount allowed by tax law for educational assistance during the year must generally pay tax on the excess amount.
 UNI will include this excess amount in wages reported on the Form W-2 (box 1).